jbonadiman/dotfiles/README.md

 ### TODO:

 - [Windows] Find a way to backup StartAllBack cfg
-- [WSL] Install shfmt so that bat-extras can be minified
 - [WSL] Find a way to use the trash, so I don't use rm directly
 - [WSL] Syntax highlighting in commands
 - [WSL] Autocomplete in commands